Click the headers to expand content.

 Note that you can create a draft version of any email in the series.
 If you edit an already existing email by clicking the pencil icon, you'll be given the option to replace the active version or to save the new version as a draft.
 If you save it as a draft, the draft will appear in the email in the Series Flow window.
 To activate it, click the pencil icon, and then click Save & Replace Active Version.

 NOTE: You will not be able to schedule an email until after the email is activated.
 (Activating an email is different from activating the series.)

 G—To schedule emails in the series, click Edit Schedule for each email.
 Be sure to start with the email at the top of the list.
 For the first email, you'll be able to set the number of hours, days, weeks, or months after a supporter enters the Email Series.
 The time controls look like this:

 - Any Day - This will send the email at exactly the number of days and time you set.

 - Weekdays Only - If the specified amount of time would land on a weekend, the email series will wait to send until it is a weekday.

 - Unscheduled - Use this option if you want to suspend a particular email from the series.
 Unscheduled emails are moved to the bottom of the Series Flow window automatically.
 To reactivate the email, schedule it and select where it is to appear in the flow.

 For subsequent emails in the series, you'll be able to choose only a timeframe that is relative to the first email in the series.
 The time controls on subsequent emails look like this:

 When you are finished creating and scheduling all of the emails in the series, click Activate This Series.
-The email series will be activated, and you can now start monitoring Series Results and Individual Message Results.
+The email series will be activated, and supporter actions will enroll them in the series.
+You can now start monitoring Series Results and Individual Message Results.